mobify/mobifyjs/www/docs/understanding-konf.md

 ---
 layout: doc
-title: Understanding the Konf
+title: Understanding the Konf | Mobify.js Framework Documentation
 ---

 #   Understanding the Konf

 The konf is a JavaScript file required by every Mobify.js project.
 In the default project scaffold it lives at _src/mobify.konf_.
 It controls how the page is adapted for different devices and is responsible for selecting elements from the source DOM, picking a template and rendering the output to the browser.